TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 # aml_autoscript theory of operation

-* When an Amlogic system detects that the reset button ("toothpick method") has been pressed during power-up, it (probably the stock U-Boot on the device) searches for a file called `aml_autoscript` on external media such as SD card or USB mass storage (this is known to work at least for the first partition if it is formatted fat32 - to be documented whether it also works for other partitions and filesystems)
+* When an Amlogic system detects that the reset button ("toothpick method") has been pressed during power-up, it (probably the stock U-Boot on the device) searches for a file called `aml_autoscript` on external media such as SD card or USB mass storage (this is known to work at least for the first partition if it is formatted fat32 - to be documented whether it also works for other partitions and filesystems) (Possibly newer U-Boot versions can also handle ext4 with commands such as ext4load)
 * For models based on Amlogic S802/S805/812 this might NOT work from USB but only from SD card (to be verified).
 This might be due to an older U-Boot version installed from the factory on those machines.
 (To be determined whether this limitation can be lifted by using a newer U-Boot.)
 * The file `aml_autoscript` can be created by editing a text file `aml_autoscript.txt`, and then running `mkimage -A arm -O linux -T script -C none -d aml_autoscript.txt aml_autoscript`
 * `aml_autoscript.txt` can contain U-Boot commands